Tigers vs. Rays Player Props Betting Odds

 Báez Stats

-- Javier Baez has 12 doubles, four triples, seven home runs, 17 walks and 49 RBI (90 total hits).
-He has swiped nine bases.
+- Javier Baez has 90 hits with 12 doubles, four triples, seven home runs and 17 walks.
+He has driven in 49 runs with nine stolen bases.

 Báez Recent Games